rmateosr/SJ_Classifier_pipeline/README.md

 The input to this script is an `.RDS` file containing three key tables, structured as described below.
 These tables must adhere to the same design as those produced by the `create_rse()` function from the `recount3` R package with the parameter `type = "jxn"`, though the data itself does not need to originate from that specific function.

-For context, we applied the `recount3` package to obtain SJ data from the TCGA dataset.
-Using the `available_projects()` function, we identified projects labeled with `project_type = "tcga"`, which yielded 10,507 tumoral samples from 33 distinct cancer types.
-The SJ information was downloaded by setting the `type = "jxn"` parameter in the `create_rse()` function.
-Through this process, we extracted the following tables:

 1. **Sample Overview**
    A table providing metadata about the samples, such as:
    - Cancer type or condition.